benjamin421/aionbio/content/roadmap.md

 ### B. PHASE 2: System Integration Projects {#phase-2}
 Phase 2 of our research program is centered on the development and refinement of integrated systems, building upon the foundational successes of Phase 1.
 This phase aims to evolve our proof-of-concept results into minimal viable systems and then iteratively enhance these systems to meet and exceed the program's performance goals.
 The focus here shifts from initial discovery and development to the integration and optimization of systems for broader applicability and impact.
 Key projects in this phase include:

 *i.
 Project 2A.
-Generalization & Precision of iPSC Generation from Bioelectric Modulation*
+Generalization of iPSC Findings and Precision Reprogramming from Bioelectric Modulation*
 - Building on [Project 1A](#project-1a)'s advancements, Project 2A extends iPSC generation techniques to a wider variety of cell types and explores precision in partial reprogramming.
 This project seeks to standardize bioelectric and chemical reprogramming across different cell types and develop targeted strategies for cellular age reversal.
 The integration of these techniques into broader cell types signifies a major step in customizable and versatile regenerative medicine applications.

 *ii.
 Project 2B.
 Invertebrate Model Lifespan Study*